Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: .

-In this section we employ our approximation scheme for \Santa to derive an EPTAS for the \Prophets problem, as stated in Theorem~\ref{thm:Prophets}.
-We start with this application of our approach as it only requires the single-dimensional Santa Claus problem, which is simpler to describe and analyze.
+In this section, we employ our approximation scheme for \Santa to derive an EPTAS for the \Prophets problem, as stated in Theorem~\ref{thm:Prophets}.
+We start with this application of our approach as it only involves a reduction to the \SingleSantano problem, which is simpler to describe and analyze.

-\subsection{Problem Description and Outline}
+\subsection{Problem description and outline.}

 In the \Prophets problem, we are given $n$ independent random variables $X_1, \ldots, X_n$.
-Our goal is to find a permutation $\sigma \in S_n$ by which the outcomes $X_{\sigma(i)}$ will be observed and a stopping rule $\tau$ so as to maximize the expected value of $X_{\tau}$.
-As mentioned in \S\ref{sec:intro}, there exists an optimal adaptive policy for this problem which is in fact non-adaptive~\cite{Hill-Journal83}, and we therefore assume that the optimal probing permutation $\sigma^*$ is chosen non-adaptively, i.e., this permutation is determined a-priori, without any dependence on the observed outcomes.
+Our goal is to find a permutation $\sigma \in S_n$ by which the outcomes $X_{\sigma(\var)}$ will be observed and a stopping rule $\tau$ so as to maximize the expected value of $X_{\sigma(\tau)}$.
+As mentioned in Section~\ref{sec:intro}, there exists an optimal adaptive policy for this problem which is in fact non-adaptive~\cite{Hill-Journal83}, and we therefore assume that the optimal probing permutation $\sigma^*$ is chosen non-adaptively, i.e., this permutation is determined a-priori, without any dependence on the observed outcomes.